busracankit/GROUP-69/README.md

 🔄 Sprint 3 Retrospective Decisions

-    1 - Final touches will be added to the development model architecture.
+    1 - The development model architecture was finalized with all modules fully integrated and aligned with the application’s functional goals.

-    2 - Data preparation for admin panel reports will be carried out by Büşra, Elif, and Alina during Sprint 3.
+    2 - Admin panel report data was successfully prepared and integrated by Büşra, Elif, and Alina, ensuring a complete and functional analytics view.

-    3 - Backend and frontend structuring of the admin panel will be handled by Furkan and Kemal in Sprint 3.
+    3 - Backend and frontend structuring of the admin panel was completed by Furkan and Kemal, including design improvements and backend logic refinements.

-    4 - The results of the personalization model will be analyzed more effectively.
+    4 - The personalization model results were analyzed and used effectively within the individual development panel and disleksi flashcard modules.

-    5 - The visual representation of the progress tracking graph will be updated.
+    5 - The progress tracking graphs were visually enhanced and optimized for clarity, especially in the General Overview and Exercise-Based Weekly Progress sections.

-    6 - New filtering and sorting features will be added to the user progress dashboard.
+    6 - Filtering and sorting options were introduced into the development dashboard, allowing users and admins to better navigate student data.

-    7 - The user interfaces of both student and parent panels will be simplified.
+    7 - User interfaces for both the student and parent panels were improved for simplicity and usability, with visual consistency across all screens.

-    8 - Data synchronization between backend and frontend will be improved.
+    8 - Data synchronization between backend and frontend was successfully stabilized through API adjustments and final bug fixes.

-    9 - A prototype for the AI assistant’s voice response feature will be initiated.
+    9 - The Reading Assistant was improved and integrated with the Flashcard Module.
+While using the assistant, users can now review their mispronounced words, compare them with correct pronunciations, and listen to accurate audio feedback for better learning.

-    10 - The daily calendar, goal tracking, and habit modules will be integrated and work together seamlessly.
+    10 - New development ideas were discussed, and the most promising suggestions were recorded for potential implementation.

   </details>